Skip to content

 wash dry solutions

 Keeping clean after using the toilet can be difficult.
 At the ILC we have toilet seats with larger cutouts for easier reach, long-handled gadgets to help you to clean yourself and a handheld portable water spray.
-We can show you the Closomat and Geberit toilet bidets which look like ordinary toilets, but then can be activated to wash with a powerful spray and then dry you when seated on the toilet.
-Alongside the powerful and effective Closomat and Geberit toilet bidet installations we are now so pleased to be able to give visitors the chance to try out the NEW AKW Ergonomic Bidet seat, with similar wash and dry features, and a simple but powerful douche spray that is plumbed in beside the toilet for easy cleaning. douche spray headWe can tell you all about these amazing systems but better still, you can make an appointment to visit us to try these appliances in privacy at our demonstration centre to see which one works best for you.
+We can show you the Closomat and Geberit toilet bidets which look like ordinary toilets, but can be activated to wash with a powerful spray and then dry you whilst seated on the toilet.
+Alongside the Closomat and Geberit toilet bidet installations we are now pleased to be able to give visitors the chance to try out the NEW AKW Ergonomic Bidet seat, with similar wash and dry features.
+We also have a simple but powerful douche spray that is plumbed in beside the toilet for easy cleaning. douche spray headWe can tell you all about these amazing systems but better still, you can make an appointment to visit us to try these appliances in privacy at our demonstration centre to see which one works best for you.

 We are grateful to First class Independent builders for installing this equipment for us.

 Getting to the toilet in time may be difficult.
-Signs and lighting may help you find the toilet on time.
-We can show you the amazing Talky Signs from X signs that can help guide you to the right door if unable to see the way.
+Signs and lighting can help you find the toilet more easily.
+We can show you the Talky Signs from X signs that can help you to identify the right door.

 Colourful toilet seats are designed to make the toilet easier to recognise in a bathroom.
 Our experience is that the traditional dark toilet seat works best to identify the toilet against pale bathroom appliances.